BinaryMuse/imgsible/README.md

 Architecture
 ------------

+> **Note:** This is in no way the ideal architecture.
+It has some drawbacks; see the ["Limitations" section](#limitations), below, for details.
+It does, however, solve some of my problems, so here it is. :)

 When a view needs to update the application-level state--for instance, when the user interacts with the UI--it uses the *Dispatcher*.
 The dispatcher is an object that references one or more *Stores* and dispatches *Actions* to each of them.

 Stores are added to the Dispatcher via its `register` method.
 The Store must implement a `handleDispatch` method, taking `type` and `data` parameters, to handle Actions dispatched from the Dispatcher. `handleDispatch` must return the portion of the application state that the Store manages (or a promise of that state if the handler is asynchronous).